ontoportal/documentation/docs/_general/licensing.md

 are asked to contact us to discuss the licensing terms.
 You can do so either by emailing our (public)
 <a href="mailto:{{email-support}}">email support list</a>,
-or by pre-registering at our
-[OntoPortal License Server](https://license.ontoportal.org).
+or by registering your appliance (after you install it) at our [OntoPortal License Server](https://license.ontoportal.org).
 Your registration request will be visible only to  OntoPortal Virtual Appliance license managers, who should take action within a working day.
-If there is a fee involved or you have provided a note with your request, you will be contacted;
+If there is a fee involved or you have provided a note with your licensse request, you will be contacted;
 otherwise we will simply issue the requested license.